php-cache/taggable-cache/README.md

 [![Monthly Downloads](https://poser.pugx.org/cache/taggable-cache/d/monthly.png)](https://packagist.org/packages/cache/taggable-cache)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)

-This repository has a adapter that makes any PSR-6 pool taggable.
-All PHPC ache pools support tagging out of the box.
+This repository has an adapter that makes any PSR-6 pool taggable.
+All PHP Cache pools support tagging out of the box.
 Using tags allow you to tag related items, and then clear the cached data for that tag only.
 It is a part of the PHP Cache organisation.
 To read about features like tagging and hierarchy support please read the shared documentation at [www.php-cache.com](http://www.php-cache.com).